troymessina/PhysicsArtOfModeling/_build/site/public/14FluidMechanics-c6f704f391514de4c88a66ab68d902dd.md

 ```

 :::{tip} Checkpoint
-When a high speed train is travelling at constant speed, is there a net force on the windows from air pressure?
+When a high speed train is travelling at constant speed, is there a net force on the windows from air pressure?}
 1. No, since the windows are stationary relative to the train, there is no net force on them from air pressure.
 2. Yes, there is a net outwards force on the windows from air pressure.
 3. Yes, there is a net inwards force on the windows from air pressure.